xiaoxuwu/syl-api/README.md

     Startup a terminal (Mac) or the docker-toolbox shell (PC), and type in the following commands:

     ```
-    docker-compose build
+    make build
     ```

-4. Give executing permissions to critical scripts

-    ```
-    sudo chmod +x docker-entrypoint.sh
-    sudo chmod +x start_dev_docker
-    ```

-5. First Migration and create Admin account for Django Admin (In another terminal (Mac) or the docker-toolbox shell (PC) window).
+4. First Migration and create Admin account for Django Admin (In another terminal (Mac) or the docker-toolbox shell (PC) window).
 You can use this to log in as a normal user.

     ```
     docker-compose run web sh